Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_ocr_and_rag_with_snowflake_notebooks/getting_started_with_ocr_and_rag_with_snowflake_notebooks.md

 ### Create OCR Function

-1. Create a User-Defined Table Function (UDTF) for OCR:
+In the Notebook we will create a User-Defined Table Function (UDTF) for OCR:

 ```python
 session.sql("DROP FUNCTION IF EXISTS IMAGE_TEXT(VARCHAR)").collect()